xiaodoushabing/utilities/README.md

 2. **Task Map**: `task -> {handler_name: level}` - Shows which handlers each task uses and the minimum log level for each

 **Example Scenario**:
-- The `console` handler is shared by all three tasks but with different minimum levels
+- Handlers are shared by all three tasks but with different minimum levels
-- The `file` handler is also shared by all tasks but with different minimum levels
-- Same handler, different behavior per task
+- The same handler can have different behaviors per task

 ```python
 # Shared handlers with task-specific minimum levels